Thomas Muir of Huntershill: Return to Europe

 For some time, Muir appears to have regained his liberty in Havana, for he spoke to several American merchants explaining his plight.
 He also appears to have attempted an escape, only to be recaptured and imprisoned for three months in the dungeons of the La Principia Fortress.
 However Muir was nothing if not resourceful and it was while he was in La Principia that he succeeded by some means in contacting Victor Hughes, the French Agent for the Windward Islands.
 On learning of Muir's situation Hughes wrote to the Directory in France, thus providing them with the first concrete news of Muir's escape and survival.
 He also wrote an indignant letter to the Governor of Cuba protesting bitterly at Muir's harsh treatment and demanding his release.
 However, by the time this letter arrived in Havana, Muir had already sailed for Spain.

 Whatever misgivings or fears Muir may have had for his safety at the hands of his Spanish jailers, there was one danger which had not occurred to him – that of confrontation with a British fleet.
-On the morning of 26 April 1797 as Muir's ship, the Ninfa, approached the entrance to Cadiz Harbour, he was confronted by several Royal Navy Men o' War who for some weeks had been blockading the port.
+On the morning of 26 April 1797 as Muir's ship, the Ninfa, approached the entrance to Cádiz Harbour, he was confronted by several Royal Navy Men o' War who for some weeks had been blockading the port.
 Seeing at once that a conflict was inevitable, Muir approached the captain and asked to be put ashore as he was unwilling to bear arms against a ship which almost certainly contained some of his fellow countrymen.
 The captain, however, faced with the likely destruction of his vessel, had no time to consider the feelings of a prisoner.
 Turning about, the Ninfa and her sister ship the Santa Elena headed up the coast, hotly pursued by the British ships.
 After a chase of some three hours duration, the Ninfa and the Santa Elena were engaged in battle opposite Conil de la Frontera.
 In the action which followed, the Ninfa was seriously damaged, while the Santa Elena, reputedly a rich bullion ship, was deliberately scuttled by her captain.
 During the last few moments of the engagement, Muir received a glancing blow to the face from a piece of shrapnel which smashed his left cheek bone and seriously injured both his eyes.
 One of the crew under interrogation appears to have revealed the fact of Muir's presence on board, and a careful search was made for his body.
 However, the Spanish captain insisted that Muir was among the dead and in the event he was so badly disfigured that his would-be captors failed to identify him, and he was sent ashore with the wounded.
 Now began a long and painful recovery, while the French and Spanish authorities, from Consular to Ambassadorial and ultimately at Ministerial level, indulged in a bitter diplomatic wrangle over Muir's release.